Kivalliq region, Nunavut Territory

 Kivalliq region, Nunavut Territory, Canada

-The high-grade Meliadine gold project has 3.4 million ounces of gold in proven and probable reserves (14.5 million tonnes at 7.32 g/t) and a large mineral resource – the reserves are in the Tiriganiaq and Wesmeg deposits, and the resources are in Tiriganiaq and Wesmeg plus another five nearby deposits within a large land package covering an 80-kilometre-long greenstone belt.
+The high-grade Meliadine gold project has 3.4 million ounces of gold in proven and probable reserves (14.5 million tonnes at 7.32 g/t) and a large mineral resource as of December 31, 2016.
+The reserves are in the Tiriganiaq and Wesmeg deposits, and the resources are in Tiriganiaq and Wesmeg plus another five nearby deposits within a large land package covering an 80-kilometre-long greenstone belt.
 The property is located near the western shore of Hudson Bay in the Kivalliq region of Nunavut, about 25 km north of Rankin Inlet and 290 km southeast of our Meadowbank mine.